Mayors and cities are uniquely positioned to drive bold solutions to complex challenges.

 Cities are uniquely able to innovate and transform citizens’ lives, but face many barriers to developing and implementing solutions to tough challenges.
 City governments are not always organized to support innovation, especially when it comes to addressing “horizontal” issues—such as poverty reduction, sustainability, or customer service—that are the shared responsibility of multiple departments and chains of command.
 The absence of standard management and engagement strategies to overcome department silos makes it harder for leaders to define, deliver, and sustain solutions to these complex and multifaceted challenges.

 The i-teams program was created to provide cities with a method to address these barriers and deliver change more effectively to their citizens.
-Using Bloomberg Philanthropies’ tested, successful Innovation Delivery approach, i-teams greatly reduce the risks associated with innovation, and provide mayors with assurance in their ability to develop and implement effective solutions to their highest-priority problems.
+By using the most effective approaches to innovation, i-teams greatly reduce the risks associated with this work, and provide mayors with assurance in their ability to develop and implement effective solutions to their highest-priority problems.

-Bloomberg Philanthropies has tested the Innovation Delivery approach with i-teams in five cities: Atlanta, Chicago, Louisville, Memphis, and New Orleans.
-The results have been strong.
-In New Orleans, the i-team helped the city reduce its murder rate by 19% in less than two years.
+Bloomberg Philanthropies initially invested in dedicated i-teams in five cities: Atlanta, Chicago, Louisville, Memphis, and New Orleans.
+The results were strong.
+In New Orleans the i-team helped the city reduce its murder rate by 20% in less than two years.
 In just sixteen months, Memphis’ i-team leveraged the approach to fill 53% of the empty storefronts in key commercial tracts of the city, giving hope to small business owners and reinvigorating the city’s core.
-Innovation Teams in pioneer cities have decreased homelessness, reduced youth violence, and stimulated economic growth—applying Innovation Delivery to develop and deliver bold new solutions to previously intractable problems.
-The mayors of all five pioneer cities have seen the value of Innovation Delivery and are investing public dollars to sustain their i-teams when their grants end.
+Mayors in pioneer cities successfully deployed their i-teams to decrease homelessness, reduce youth violence, and stimulate economic growth, and these i-teams continue to be re-deployed to solve new and pressing problems.

-Based on the success of the pioneer cities, and growing demand from mayors around the country and around the world, in December 2014, Bloomberg Philanthropies announced a significant expansion of the i-teams program, Twelve U.S. cities were selected to participate in the $45 million expansion: Albuquerque, NM; Boston, MA; Centennial, CO; Jersey City, NJ; Long Beach, CA; Los Angeles, CA; Mobile, AL; Minneapolis, MN; Peoria, IL; Rochester, NY; Seattle, WA; and Syracuse, NY.
-Two non-U.S. cities also joined the program: Jerusalem and Tel Aviv, Israel were also selected to participate.
-Funding will allow mayors in each of these cities to create dedicated i-teams to develop and deliver bold new approaches to issues such as affordable housing, public safety, infrastructure finance, customer service, and job growth.
+In December 2014, Bloomberg Philanthropies announced a significant expansion of the i-teams program.
+New i-teams are now hard at work in 11 additional U.S. cities including Albuquerque, NM; Boston, MA; Centennial, CO; Jersey City, NJ; Long Beach, CA; Los Angeles, CA; Mobile, AL; Minneapolis, MN; Peoria, IL; Seattle, WA; and Syracuse, NY.
+And for the first time, two international cities also joined the program: Jerusalem and Tel Aviv-Yafo, Israel.
+Mayors in each of these cities created dedicated i-teams who have developed and delivered bold new approaches to issues such as affordable housing, traffic congestion, aging infrastructure, and immigrant inclusion.